McTsts/mc-core-shaders/README.md

 Makes the entire skybox cover the entire sky, to allow rendering of custom skyboxes.
 This is problematic due to the same shader also affecting text highlighting.
 Uses [Onnowhere's isGUI function](https://github.com/onnowhere/core_shaders).

+## Simplified Glowing

+This is a super simple *post* shader file that makes glowing perform a lot better by removing the blur thing.
+This can severely increase fps for some computers.
+(Vanilla glowing is really bad for weaker computers)